 Xiaolan, a Shanghai Native, graduated from Shanghai International Studies University, majoring in accounting.
 She has been doing accounting and administrative jobs for over 10 years.
 Meanwhile, she has taught English part time since university.
 Xiaolan participated in various volunteer work before joining Stepping Stones.
 Being a member of Stepping Stones, she believes she can do more for the others.

-Teddy is the Computer Teacher in our Computer Teaching Program "Stepping Up", responsible for planning the annual student curriculum and lessons to teach computer and life skills to Stepping Stones’ middle school students.
+Teddy is the Computer Teacher in our Digital Literary Program "Stepping Up", responsible for planning the annual student curriculum and lessons to teach computer and life skills to Stepping Stones’ middle school students.

 Teddy, a Shanghai Native, graduated from Shanghai Sanda University, majoring in E-Commerce.
 He participated in various volunteer work before joining Stepping Stones, and he loves children very much.